MrSankofa/preworkTest/README.md

 # preworkTest

 #STOP.
 BEFORE YOU READ BELOW CLICK THE FORK BUTTON TO MAKE A COPY OF THIS REPO
-1. Fork this repository
+1. Fork this repository (You should be redirected to YOUR forked version of this repository)
-2. Click the clone button
+2. Click the clone button (on YOUR github handles repo)
 3. Copy the HTTPS git url to your forked copy prework repository
-4. Clone down your copy of the prework repository to your local machine
+4. Clone down your copy of the prework repository to your local machine in a terminal session

 # Vets In Tech Prework Assignment